This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-A couple years ago I noticed a beat up old Belfast sink at our allotment garden.
+A couple of years ago I noticed a beat-up old Belfast sink at our allotment garden.
 There’s a path that leads from the car park to the field and someone had left the sink just off to the side.
 It was as if they’d unloaded it and were going to move it onto their plot.
 It sat there for six months before I decided to take it home and give it new life.

 Ideas for Vintage Sink Planters

-- Create an alpine garden
+- Create an alpine garden in an old sink

 - Plant them with spring bulbs using the bulb lasagne method

 - Grow culinary herbs like coriander (cilantro), basil, and thyme